akiradeveloper/dm-writeboost/doc/dm-writeboost-readme.txt

-DM-Writeboost
+dm-writeboost
 =============
-DM-Writeboost target provides block-level log-structured caching.
+dm-writeboost target provides block-level log-structured caching.
 All cache data, writes and reads, are written to the cache device in sequential manner.